jjheals/mitre-ttps-analysis/README.md

     {
         "modified": "last time this obj was modified", "name": "TA Primary Name",
-        "description": "Description in MD format for this threat actor, most originally from MITRE.", "aliases": [
+        "description": "Description in MD format for this threat actor, most are originally from MITRE.", "aliases": [
             "A list",
             "of aliases",